-INSTITUTIONAL CLIENT SERVICES PRIVATE CLIENT SERVICES Revenue increased by 47.4% when compared with 2021.
-Revenue increased by 15.7% from 2021.
+INSTITUTIONAL CLIENT SERVICES

+Revenue increased by 47.4% when compared with 2021.

 Net organic growth improved significantly to 14.6% (2021: 11.5%), with a rolling three year average of 11.0% and strong growth in the US, UK and Luxembourg.
 Attrition for the Division was lower at 7.5% (2021: 8.7%), 5.6% of which were end of life losses.
-Net organic growth was 8.7% (2021: 7.1%) with a rolling three year average of 8.3% (2021: 7.8%).
-Attrition for the Division was also lower at 4.8% (2021: 6.9%), 3.3% of which was for end of life losses.

 Revenue growth, on a constant currency basis, is summarised below.

-Organic growth for the Division had been lower than normal whilst we onboarded the Amaro mandate.
-This was a complex mandate to fulfil and the solution required 15 months of investment with the client before we could recognise any revenue.
-The solution was delivered on time and we started recognising revenues from 1 October 2022.
-This The Division's underlying EBITDA margin increased from 30.2% in 2021 to 31.5% in 2022.
+The Division's underlying EBITDA margin increased from 30.2% in 2021 to 31.5% in 2022.
 This continued improvement is the result of delivering the revised operating model alongside the ongoing, and successful, integration of the businesses acquired in 2021.

-5 The volume of acquisitions (11) in the last three years has meant that the Division has required continuous investment and we are pleased that margins have improved. perform very well and is comfortably within our medium-term guidance range.
-This reduction in margin is explained in large part by the above upfront investment required to deliver the Amaro solution.
+The volume of acquisitions (11) in the last three years has meant that the Division has required continuous investment and we are pleased that margins have improved.